Jimmy James (tracker, died 1991): Background

-James was born near Ernabella (now Pukatja) in northern South Australia to his Warlawurru (Eagle-Hawk) and Kaarnka (Black Crow).
+James was born near Ernabella (now Pukatja) in northern South Australia, to parents Warlawurru (Eagle-Hawk) and Kaarnka (Black Crow).
 His death certificate recorded his date of birth as 7 March 1910, although he also sometimes claimed to be born in 1913.
 He spent his late childhood at the Ooldea Mission.

 In 1945, he was restrained while trying to leave his workplace with four coworkers for the Port Pirie police station.
-The grievance related to 8 months of unpaid wages from their employer - the Mount Dare station.
-The manager, was arrested and later found guilty of assault and maltreatment of Aborigines).
+The grievance related to eight months of unpaid wages from their employer - the Mount Dare station.
+The manager was arrested and later found guilty of assault and maltreatment of Aboriginal people.

-In January 1946, James and the other workers then moved to the South Australian Riverland, where he assisted in the establishment of the new Gerard Mission.
+In January 1946, James and the other workers moved to the South Australian Riverland, where he assisted in the establishment of the new Gerard Mission.

 Tracking

 In 1948, James began his career as a tracker for police and landowners, and gained much of his reputation tracking criminals (including arsonists, poachers and escapees) and lost persons.
 The Sundown murders in 1957 and Pine Valley murder in 1958 were his most publicised cases.

 In 1966, he found nine-year-old Wendy Pfeiffer after she was abducted near Mylor, stabbed, and left for dead in the woods.
 He led this man-hunt alongside Daniel Moodoo.
-In January 2019, SBS also launched an interactive website which recounts the story of the Pfeiffer case.
+In January 2019, SBS launched an interactive website that recounts the story of the Pfeiffer case.

 In 1982, he found the dangerous escapee James Beauregard-Smith.

 Death

 In 1987, he suffered several strokes that crippled him.
 He died on 27 October 1991.
 He is buried with his family in the Gerard Reserve Cemetery at the Gerard Mission.

 After his death, a granite memorial was erected in Berri, South Australia.
-In January 2019, SBS also launched an interactive website which recounts the story of the Pfeiffer case.